whollysmoke9232-hue/grace-in-the-margins/src/reflections/jesus-the-scapegoat.md

 This wasn't just about clothing.
 It was a model—a foreshadowing of something far greater.

-Centuries later, God would give His people a law, and with it, a system of sacrifices.
-"It is the blood that makes atonement for one's life," He said (Leviticus 17:11).
+Centuries later, God would give His people a law, and with it, a system of sacrifices. _"It is the blood that makes atonement for one's life,"_ He said (Leviticus 17:11).
 The message was clear: sin separates, and only blood can bridge the gap.

 Even Moses, the great leader of Israel, couldn't stand fully exposed before God's glory.
-When he asked to see God's face, the Lord replied, "You cannot see my face, for no one may see me and live" (Exodus 33).
+When he asked to see God's face, the Lord replied, _"You cannot see my face, for no one may see me and live"_ (Exodus 33:20).
 Holiness and sin cannot coexist.
 One would consume the other.

 But God didn't abandon His people.
 Through the blood of the covenant, He marked them as His own.
 When He looked upon them, He didn't see their failures or flaws—He saw the covering.
 He saw the blood.